Q.1. What are the components of a solution? [NCT 2019]

 Q.9.
 Explain the term centrifugation?
-Give one of its application.
+Give one of its applications.
 [CBSE 2016]

 Ans.
-Churning at high speed, denser particles settle at the bottom separating cream from milk.
-Washing machine and urine test are based on centrifugation.
+Churning at high speed, denser particles settle at the bottom, separating cream from milk.

 Q.10.
 Write down the processes involved in sequential order to get the supply of drinking water to your home from the waterworks.
 [CBSE 2016]

 Ans.
-Reservoir → Sedimentation tank → Loading tank → Filtration tank → Chlorination kill bacteria → To Home.
+Reservoir → Sedimentation tank → Loading tank → Filtration tank → Chlorination kills bacteria → To Home.

 Q.12.
-Why the inter-conversion of states of matter is considered as a physical change?
+Why is the inter-conversion of states of matter considered a physical change?
 Give three reasons to justify your answer.
 [CBSE 2016]

-Ans. (i) It is because it occurs without change in composition.
+(i) It occurs without a change in composition.

 (iii) No new substance with new properties will form.